 - Meditation, which deepens your understanding of breathing techniques for stress relief

-- Group therapy activities that include ropes courses for team-building and exercise
+- Group therapy activities that include ropes courses for team building, confidence, and exercise

 - Nutritional counseling to help you make positive lifestyle changes with a far-reaching impact on your health

-There is ample proof to suggest that yoga can be instrumental in helping program participants with co-occurring mental health conditions such as depression and anxiety.
+There is ample proof suggesting yoga can be instrumental in helping program participants with co-occurring mental health conditions such as depression and anxiety.
 Harvard Medical School researchers note that yoga practitioners more successfully regulated stress and pain responses.

 Rehab Must Include Evidence-Based Treatments

 It’s not enough to practice yoga for stress relief and hope that your substance abuse problem goes away, too.
-Recovery doesn’t work like that.
-Instead, you need to start with medical care, which refers to detox.
-After you break the physical hold the drug has on your body, you move on to clinical care.
+Sobriety and recovery don’t work like that.
+Instead, you need to start with medical care, like drug detox.
+After you break the physical hold the substances have on your body, you move on to clinical care.

-Behavioral treatment assists with explaining why you used drugs or alcohol.
+Behavioral treatment assists with explaining why you use or abused alcohol and other drugs.
 You uncover areas of dysfunction.
-Next, you use coping skills and make changes that eliminate your perceived need for substances.
+Next, you learn and use coping skills and make changes that eliminate your perceived need for substances.
 Gradually, you learn to deal with situations and life without using substances and other associated compulsive behaviors.

-This step is instrumental in overcoming addiction.
-Without it, you’ll be powerless when returning home and facing trigger situations.
-By learning coping mechanisms and life skills that work for you, it’s possible to eliminate a drug’s power.
+These steps are instrumental in overcoming addiction.
+Without it, you’ll be high-risk for relapse when returning home and facing trigger situations.
+By learning coping mechanisms, life skills, and mindfulness techniques that work for you, it’s possible to eliminate a dependence on alcohol and other drugs.
 Moreover, holistic care boosts your ability to put these mechanisms and skills into practice.

 Find Out How Yoga and Other Holistic Treatments Can Help You Overcome Addiction Today

-Are you powerless over a substance abuse issue?
+Do you feel powerless over a substance abuse issue?
 You aren’t alone.
-There are plenty of others who need help that might include evidence-based modalities and yoga therapy.
-Contact the Santé Center for Healing at 866-238-3154 to learn more about your options.
+Get help today by contacting Santé to learn what you might experience with traditional evidence-based modalities and innovative Y12SR yoga therapy.
+Contact Santé Center for Healing at 866.238.3154 to learn more about your options.